kt3k/DCSA/README.md

 The name has come from the Domain Service in DDD.
 Domain Service is the class which handles the interaction between Domain Models in the Domain.
 Service in DCSA terminology handles the interaction between Domain Models as well as Components.
 Actually Components are like domain models in the world of dom tree (the world of visual components).
 Then the class which handles domain models of both domain can be seen as Domain Service in the enhanced sense.

+- Service can handle both visual things and invoke business logic.
+- Service shouldn't implement business logic itself.
+Service can use Domain but is not a part of Domain.

 ## Application

 Application is the ultimate consumer of everything else.
 Applications use services, components and domain models and only serve directly to the users.
 In other words classes in the system never use application, the application always use others and never opposite.

+- Application can use any other components in the system, such as domain, pure components or services.
+- Application should focus on the flow of the system.
+- Application shouldn't do things in detail.
+It should delegate details to Service or Components
+- Application should never be used by any other system component.

 # Hierarchical View